-Added sugars can contribute to high blood sugar levels and increase fat in the liver.
+Added sugars contribute to high blood sugar levels and can increase fat in the liver.

 Fried or salty foods

+A 2019 review article notes that saturated fat intake increases the amount of fat that builds up around organs, including the liver.
 Beef, pork, and deli meats are all high in saturated fats, which a person with fatty liver disease should try to avoid.

-These are all simple ways to increase activity levels throughout the day without having to make time for a workout.
+These are all simple ways to increase activity levels throughout the day without having to make time for a full workout.